TomasTT7/TT7N-Tracker/README.md

 # TT7N-Tracker
-Eagle files and firmware for TT7N superpressure balloon tracker.
+This is the main repository for TT7N, a two band superpressure balloon tracker.
+It includes the board and schematic design files for Eagle.